johnnyreilly/schemar/README.md

 ## Development

-To develop this GitHub Action, you'll need to install the dependencies:
+To develop this GitHub Action, you'll need Node.js 20 and pnpm.
+Then install the dependencies:

 ```shell
 pnpm i